satriahrh/arunika/docs/session-management-design.md

 - Handle connection drops during conversation

 ### 4. Session Context Transfer
-- How to maintain conversation context when re-using a session
+- Continue existing session if last message was within 30 minutes
+- Create new session if last message was more than 30 minutes ago
-- LLM integration for conversation history retrieval
+- LLM integration for conversation history retrieval from embedded messages

 ### 5. Authentication Enhancements
 - Session token in addition to device token